ENUMERA8OR/Machine-Learning-Atharvo/README.md

 3. Face Detection

-4. Flask App for CSV Analysis
+4. Flask App for CSV Analysis using ML

 All codebase deservingly belongs to Atharvo.